API Reference#

 tuple[pd.DataFrame, pd.DataFrame]

-Train an ensemble regression model to predict the expression of a target gene using transcription factors in the gene expression data as input features.
+Train an ensemble regression model to predict the expression of the target gene Y using the expression values of other genes in the gene expression data X.

 Currently 2 ensemble model are supported : sklearn.ensemble.RandomForestRegressor and sklearn.ensemble.ExtraTreesRegressor